 Will religious services still be provided?

-During the spring 2021 semester, OSMM staff and CURW chaplains remain available to support students in their spiritual well-being through individual conversations, social and educational programs, and religious services.
+During the summer 2021 semester, OSMM staff and CURW chaplains remain available to support students in their spiritual well-being through individual conversations, social and educational programs, and religious services.
 Many religious services are still happening online.
 Please check the websites of each chaplain to learn more.
-Anabel Taylor Hall and Sage Chapel will be closed to in-person religious programming through the end of the spring 2021 semester.
+Anabel Taylor Hall and Sage Chapel will be closed to in-person religious programming through August.

 What community resources are available to help employees?